Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/6-data-types/_index.md

 Quantitative data, synonymous with numerical data, denotes values expressed in numerical terms, providing information about quantity—answering questions like "how much," "how often," or "how many."
 Numerical data pertains to the measurement of specific quantities, including examples such as height, length, size, weight, and more.

-Quantitative data can be categorized into two types based on data sets: Discrete Data and Continuous data.
+Quantitative data can be categorised into two types based on data sets: Discrete Data and Continuous data.

 ### 2.1 Discrete data

 Discrete data is restricted to specific, distinct values and encompasses only a finite number of possibilities.
 These values cannot be further subdivided meaningfully and are typically counted in whole numbers.
-For example : Number of students in the class, dice result.
+For example: Number of students in the class or dice results.

 ### 2.2 Continuous data